darlean-io/darlean.ts/examples/src/core/README.md

 > Note: Instead of having created a separate `runtime-app.ts` application for the runtime, we could also have integrated runtime functionality in the `echo-actor.ts` application by adding the line `builder.registerSuite(createRuntimeSuiteFromBuilder(builder));` to `echo-actor.ts`.
-That simplifies the deployment for small applications.
+That simplifies the deployment for small applications because it does not require a separate runtime application.
 For larger applications, it is recommended to place the runtime in its own application.

 ## Creating a client application